 Where words fail, music speaks.

-An extensive examination of Edward Elgar’s Enigma Variations performed over seven years revealed at least forty-one different ciphers.
+An extensive examination of Edward Elgar’s Enigma Variations performed over seven years uncovered at least forty-five different ciphers.
 These secret codes are decisive in resolving the riddles posed by the Variations because they provide a set of mutually consistent, reinforcing answers.
 There are three paramount questions.
 What is the covert principal Theme to which the Enigma Theme is a counterpoint?
 What is the secret “dark saying” associated with the Enigma Theme?
 And who is the secret friend and inspiration behind Variation XIII?
 These diverse codes confirm that Ein feste Burg (A Mighty Fortress) is the covert principal Theme, a Music Box Cipher is the Enigma Theme’s elusive “dark saying,” and Jesus Christ is the secret friend memorialized in Variation XIII.

 Five of the forty-one ciphers stand out because they share a common feature in their decryptions, namely the presence of Elgar’s initials or last name.
 These varied yet mutually reinforcing ciphers are the Program Anagram Cipher (found in the original 1899 program note for the premiere), the Music Anagram Cipher (contained in the Mendelssohn quotations in Variation XIII), the Dominant-Tonic-Dominant (5-1-5) Cipher (also in the Mendelssohn fragments), the Enigma Psalm Cipher (located in the first measure of the Enigma Theme), the Music Box Cipher (embedded in the Enigma Theme’s opening six bars).
 Brief descriptions of each will be given followed by some concluding remarks.